ICESAT-2HackWeek/sea-ice-tutorials/README.md

 ## To do

-* Get the ATL10 files for Nov 15th (coincident with ATL03/07)
+* Get the ATL10 files for Nov 15th (coincident with the ATL03/07 datafiles)
 * Add some stuff in this README on ATL filename convention - reference Fernando's notebook.
-* provide some more info on the variables of interest.
-* Explore the ssh_flag and quality flags.
-Highlight issues of cloud filtering etc.
 * Analyze the various beams!
 Show the consistency between strong and weak etc.
-* Show a freeboard derivation.
-Show how we go from ATL07 to ATL10.
-* Maybe work backwards from the included data to derive elevation using ATL03 and the various ancillary products (geoid, tides, atmospheric corrections etc).
+* Provide a bit more info about the various ancillary products (geoid, tides, atmospheric corrections etc) applied to the ATL03 heights.
 * Show an example of reading in and processing a load of ATL07/10 files (maybe using dask).

 ## Setup

 This repo primarily hosts the Jupyter Notebooks needed for the hackweek tutorials.
 The notebooks should work without any extra steps if you're working in the ICESat-2 Pangeo environment that has been created for this hackweek.
-Just clone this repository into your Pangeo user account (git clone https://github.com/akpetty/ICESAT-2HackWeek-seaice).
+Just clone this repository into your Pangeo user account (git clone https://github.com/ICESAT-2HackWeek/sea-ice-tutorials).
 To run the notebooks locally, a conda environment file (is2seaiceenv_environment.yml) has been provided in this repo for you to generate a Python environment that includes all the revelant libraries you might need:
 ```
 conda env create -f is2seaiceenv_environment.yml
 ```